Shegaon: Education

 All colleges in Shegaon are affiliated with Sant Gadge Baba Amravati University.
 These include, but are not limited to, the Industrial Training Institute and the Shri Sant Gajanan Maharaj College of Engineering (SSGMCE), Mauli College of Engineering and Technology.

 Jawahar Navodaya Vidyalaya (Chincholi) Shegaon school is situated on the Shegaon-Khamgaon road.

 Industry

 Shegaon has traditionally had a large cotton market, with the product from ginning and pressing mills of Shegaon transported to textile mills in Mumbai via goods trains.
-British textile companies had their procurement office in Shegoan during pre-independence days.
+British textile companies had their procurement office in Shegaon during pre-independence days.
 Many ginning and pressing mills operate in this area.

 Shegaon also has engineering industries that manufacture material-handling equipment like chain pulley blocks, industrial cranes, and link chains.
 Shegaon has a mineral water bottling plant, oil mills, paint manufacturing, and other industries.

 Demographics

-As per Indian census of 2011, the population of Shegaon was 59672.
+As per the Indian census of 2011, the population of Shegaon was 59,672.